ezetl/sklearn-build-lambda/README.md

 ### Building scikit-learn for AWS Lambda

-This repo contains a `build.sh` script that's intended to be run in an Amazon Linux docker container, and build scikit-learn, numpy, and scipy for use in AWS Lambda.
+This repo contains a `build.sh` script that's intended to be run in an Amazon Linux docker container, and build scikit-learn, numpy, and scipy (and XGBoost) for use in AWS Lambda.
 For more info about how the script works, and how to use it, see my [blog post on deploying sklearn to Lambda](https://serverlesscode.com/post/scikitlearn-with-amazon-linux-container/).